Home Compare ORI vs SREN.SW

 Old Republic International vs Swiss Re: Which Stock Looks Stronger in 2026?

-Old Republic International leads structurally, with growth as the clearest single gap between the two profiles.
+The structural profiles are close, with Old Republic International carrying a narrow edge on growth.
 Swiss Re still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Old Republic International holds the more constructive position.
 That puts structure and market broadly in agreement — Old Republic International's lead looks more confirmed than conflicted.

 Trajectory Similarity